Updated: Jul 14

 Williams later reported…”I went on through the War to the surrender and this was the hottest battle I was in.
 The bullets fairly rained all around me for a time and I got behind a small post oak tree and I have thought that tree saved my life and yet I do not think it was more than one foot through.”
 (4)

 General William Wirt Allen's and Colonel Hannon's Brigades of cavalry(Kelly's Division), fighting on the left of Ashby, had given way as Granbury's infantry came into place behind them.
 Captain Samuel Foster of the 24th Texas Cavalry (Dismounted) of Granbury’s command stated, “These Cavalry men had been keeping up a very heavy fire until our arrival, when it got too hot for them."
 (12) Despite Foster’s dismissive description, General W. W. Allen’s men had by all accounts fought stubbornly and at great cost to keep the first waves of Wood’s Infantry division at bay until the men of Granbury’s Brigade were in place, the latter yelling “Hurrah for the Cavalry” as Kelly’s troopers passed through their line(13).
-Ashby’s Tennesseans of Hume’s Division would continue to hold to the right of Granbury unassisted, however.
+Fearing an attack on his left, Cleburne would continue to hold his remaining Infantry in reserve.
+This would leave Ashby’s Tennessee Cavalry Brigade of Hume’s Division to hold at the right of Granbury unassisted.

 Adjutant Allen continued, "The woods were dense.
 Their artillery was cutting the tops out of the Timber.
 We had held the ridge about 40 minutes when General [Johnson] of Palmer's 14th Corps reinforced General Hazen.
 Again we were forced off the ridge backing and shooting by heavy odds.”

-This reinforcement by Palmer’s men consisted of the 78th Pennsylvania and 37th Indiana which had broken away from Scribner’s stalled brigade to the north east of the cornfield.
-The see-saw battle between Wheeler's cavalry and Hazen and Scribner’s infantry are confirmed by officers of Granbury’s command who, in the confusion of the battle and terrain, believed the cavalry on their right had been completely repulsed.
+This reinforcement of Palmer’s men consisted of the 78th Pennsylvania and 37th Indiana, which had broken away from Scribner’s stalled brigade to the north east of the cornfield.
+The see-saw battle between Wheeler's cavalry and Hazen and Scribner’s infantry was witnessed by officers of Granbury’s command who, in the confusion of the battle and terrain, believed the cavalry on their right had been completely repulsed.
 Their line bent back at a right angle by both a heavy fire to their front and an enfilading fire coming from the ravine on their left, Ashby’s men would gallantly regroup and prepare to make a third and final charge to retake the ridge and drive Hazen’s men back through the cornfield.
 (30, 1).

 Still held in reserve near New Hope Church, infantryman Sam Watkins recorded his impressions as the battle had raged.
 "We were expecting that the cavalry would soon break, and that we would be ordered into action.
 But the news came from the front, that the cavalry were not only holding their position, but were driving the enemy.
 The earth jarred and trembled; the fire fiend seemed unchained; wounded men were coming from the front.
 I asked the litter corp, ’Who have you there?’ and one answered, ’Captain Asa G. Freeman.’
 I asked if he was dangerously wounded, and he simply said, ’Shot through both thighs.’ ” Freeman was Captain of Company F, 1st Tennessee Cavalry (Wheeler’s) and was Watkin's uncle from Maury County, Tennessee.
-Lieutenant Colonel Lewis of the 1st Tennessee Cavalry (Wheeler’s), having taken temporary command for Colonel J. T. Wheeler while he led Ashby’s Brigade, would state that “only about 60 men of the regiment were engaged, but they suffered severely, losing about half that number in killed and wounded--Lieut.
+Lieutenant Colonel Lewis of the 1st Tennessee Cavalry (Wheeler’s), would state that “only about 60 men of the regiment were engaged, but they suffered severely, losing about half that number in killed and wounded--Lieut.
 Stalling and A. G. Freeman being wounded, the first-named mortally."
 (11)

 Allen continued, “General Wheeler again told Colonel Wheeler we must hold the ridge.
 Colonel Wheeler came running along our line of foot, his third horse had been killed.
 He was 6 ft 6 in tall, very slim and straight, with long, black hair.
 I see him in imagination while I write.”